CSCfi/puhti_mlflow_tutorial/README.md

 # Instructions for Using and Testing the "Tutorial for MLflow in Puhti"

-<small>EBy rika Sternad / AIDA, CSC
+<small>By Erika Sternad / AIDA, CSC
 2024</small>

 ## Getting Started